 Included in your fees are supplies for each house such as cleaning products, toilet paper, sponges, garbage bags, light bulbs, dish soap, and all-purpose cleaner .
 Co-op supplies vacuums for house use.
 Cleaning supplies and vacuums are supplied to assist everyone in keeping your house clean.

-Whenever you notice that supplies are running low, go to the Kitchen Co-ordinator, Jenny or MSC, Dawn for whatever you may need.
+Whenever you notice that supplies are running low, go to the Kitchen coordinator, Thomas, or MSC, Dawn for whatever you may need.

-Please note that we have a bio-friendly cleaning regime whereby members must bring empty spray bottles to the office to exchange for pre-mixed bio-friendly spray bottles.
+Please note that we have a bio-friendly cleaning regime whereby members must refill empty spray bottles with pre-mixed bio-friendly spray.

 Co-op supplied house items available at 397 Brock Street:

 Cleaning supplies available at 397 Brock Street

 Co-op equipment rentals available at 397 Brock St:

 As a Co-op Member, you are responsible for keeping your house and your room clean.
 Members of the house must have at least one meeting at the beginning of each term to set up a cleaning schedule that everyone agrees to.

 A sample-cleaning schedule has been supplied to each House Manager for them to modify.
 A good schedule will indicate which member has to do which chore by which date.
 This chart relieves confusion regarding who is supposed to do what and makes it easy for staff to assess who is slacking on cleaning duties.
 Everyone must realize the importance of keeping the common areas clean.